Aniek Nouwen: Club career

-PSV, 2016–2021
+Early career

+Nouwen played with the SV Deurne boys' team for 11 years, before joining PSV aged 17.

+PSV

 Since 2016, Nouwen played professionally for PSV at the Eredivisie, where she recorded 69 appearances and 15 goals for the team.
 In 2017 and 2018, she and her team were runners-up of the KNVB Women's Cup, the cup competition for women's football in the Netherlands.

-Chelsea, 2021–
+Chelsea

 On 12 May 2021, Nouwen agreed pre-contract terms on a three-year deal with Chelsea which commits her to the club until the summer of 2024.
 She joined them ahead of the 2021/22 campaign.

-On 10 October 2021, Nouwen made her first league start for Chelsea in a 3–0 victory against Leicester City a game in which she would play 90 minutes.
+On 10 October 2021, Nouwen made her first league start for Chelsea in a 2–0 victory against Leicester City, a game in which she would play 90 minutes.

-On 26 February 2022, Nouwen scored her first goal for Chelsea in a FA Cup 5th round tie against Leicester City a game in which Chelsea would go onto win 7–0.
+On 26 February 2022, Nouwen scored her first goal for Chelsea in a FA Cup fifth round tie against Leicester City, a game in which Chelsea would go onto win 7–0.

-A month later on 27 March 2022, Nouwen scored her first league goal for Chelsea once again Leicester City were the opponents a game that saw Chelsea win 9–0 away from home.
+A month later on 27 March 2022, Nouwen scored her first league goal for Chelsea.
+Once again Leicester City were the opponents, in a game that saw Chelsea win 9–0 away from home.